 - Clothing: Children should come to the center dressed appropriately for the weather (i.e. jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
 Long dresses are not permitted for safety reasons.
 Washable clothing is recommended as children may be involved in messy developmental activities (such as art, cooking, water or sand play).
 Two changes of clothing for all children under school-age are recommended.
 All clothing and accessories should be labeled with your child's full name. - Shoes: Children footwear should be closed toed with rubber soles to be suitable for running, climbing and jumping.
-For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended. - Jewelry: Accessories such as earrings, rings, bracelets, necklaces, and barrettes are not permitted for children under three or children who are in multi-age rooms with children under three.
-Hair beads are not permitted in any CDC setting. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
+For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended. - Jewelry: Accessories such as earrings, rings, bracelets, necklaces, and, and barrettes/beads are not permitted for children under three years of age, or for children who are in multiage rooms with children under three years of age.
+Children with pierced ears must wear stud-like earrings with a screw on safety back.
+Excessive jewelry should be avoided.

+• Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 Children younger than 12 months will not be permitted to sleep with soft toys.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
 These items will need to be taken home for weekly laundering.
 Please ensure all personal items (book bags, books, school supplies, clothing, and blankets, etc.) are labeled with your child's full name.